What is ChatGPT?

 Generative artificial intelligence tools like ChatGPT should be looked at as a tool that can be employed by faculty, staff, and students.
 It is a tool that is here and will not be going away.
 There are affordances, challenges, and risks related to using these technologies.
 As a university, we believe that we need to learn to use AI technologies and to teach our students to use and understand them in productive and balanced ways.

 One risk, for instance, that ChatGPT and other large language models (LLM) will always have is the potential to generate unsubstantiated or untrue content, even though this risk may be diminished as the tools develop.
+A challenge for instructors is the concern of AI cheating and the workload that can come with it.
+One affordance could be the use of AI to take care of administrative tasks.

+U of I System guidance.
 The University of Illinois System convened a focus group from across the three universities to create guidance documents on Generative AI, including specific information for instructors and students.

 Syllabus Resources